GeDi: Generative Discriminator Guided Sequence Generation: GeDi

 The log prior is encoded with bias parameters $b_c$, where $P(c) = \frac{e^{b_c}}{\sum_{c'} e^{b_{c'}}}$.
 This bias parameter can be assumed to be zero for uniform classes, learned (see next section on GeDi training), or set manually as a hyper-parameter.
 In practice, $P_{\theta}(c|x_{1:t})$ is computed with log-probabilities (see Appendix \ref{apdx:logGeDi}).
-With efficient estimation of $P_{\theta}(c|x_t,x_{<t})$, there are many possible heuristics that can be used to guide generation from a (potentially much larger) language model, so long as the language model and GeDi share the same tokenization.
-Heuristics that use $P_{\theta}(c|x_t,x_{<t})$ inherently contrast predictions conditioned $c$ and $\bar{c}$, causing attributes common to $c$ and $\bar{c}$ to be cancelled out, more effectively allowing for the attribute described by $c$ to be transferred across domains, as illustrated in Figure \ref{fig:figure_1}.
+With the efficient estimation of $P_{\theta}(c|x_t,x_{<t})$, there are many possible heuristics that can be used to guide LM generation, so long as the LM and GeDi share the same tokenization.
+Heuristics that use $P_{\theta}(c|x_t,x_{<t})$ inherently contrast predictions conditioned on $c$ and $\bar{c}$, causing attributes common to $c$ and $\bar{c}$ to be cancelled out, more effectively allowing for the attribute described by $c$ to be transferred across domains, as illustrated in Figure \ref{fig:figure_1}.